The first night of the 2020 Democratic National Convention is in the books.

-Below the best – and worst – of the final night of the Democrats’ quadrennial convention.
+Nonetheless, the show went on.
+And I watched every minute!
+Below the best – and worst – of the night that was.

 * Michelle Obama: The two most gifted speakers in the Democratic Party are Obamas.
 Former first lady Michelle Obama proved that – again – on Monday night, with a powerful speech that hit at the core of what I believe is the most glaring personality flaw in President Donald Trump: A complete lack of empathy.
 “That’s not just disappointing, it’s downright infuriating,” she said at one point.
 Obama also offered up her unique perspective on what it actually takes to be a president: How the rigors of the job reveal true character.
 Perhaps most surprisingly from Obama, who like her husband has generally resisted taking on Trump in aggressive terms, the tone of her speech was frank and at times harsh about Trump’s total lack of qualifications to do the job which he currently holds.
 “Donald Trump is the wrong president for our country,” she said in the most powerful moment of her speech.
 “He has had more than enough time to prove that he can do the job, but he is clearly in over his head.
 He cannot meet this moment.”

 * Kristin Urquiza: The daughter of an Arizona man who lost his life to Covid-19 delivered the single most powerful moment of the first hour of the two-hour convention program.
 And the single most powerful line, about her father: “His only preexisting condition was trusting Donald Trump, and for that, he paid with his life.”
 Wow.
 That’s a line you will hear again – and maybe one you will see in a TV ad for former Vice President Joe Biden sometime this fall.